Research

 Given the large reservoir of soil organic carbon compounds in boreal forests, it is important to learn about the microbial processes governing their transformations.
 In collaboration with scientists in the Canadian Forest Service and Dr. Susan Ziegler at Memorial University of Newfoundland, we are exploring the transformations of carboniferous compounds in soil profiles along a climate transect of balsam fir forests in Newfoundland.
 We work along the Newfoundland Labrador Boreal Ecosystem Latitudinal Transect (NL-BELT), seeking to understand how climate influences the formation and transformations of soil organic carbon compounds.
 Publications from this work are available in Soil Biology and Biochemistry, Biogeochemistry, Frontiers in Earth Science, Soil, and Journal of Geophysical Research – Biogeosciences.
 This work was funded by the Humber River Basin Project, a consortium of funding agencies in Canada including the Canadian Forest Service and Newfoundland and Labrador’s Forestry Office.

 Recent studies indicate that soil erosion may serve as a net sink for carbon, though this is an unresolved controversy in the literature.
 We have developed a user-friendly, spreadsheet-based model that permits investigators to examine an eroding soil profile of interest and determine the extent to which its erosion results in a net atmospheric carbon source or sink.
 Rather than asserting that erosion serves as either a net carbon source or sink, the model serves as a tool to assess which parameters are critical determinants of the net carbon flux into or out of an eroding profile.
 The model was developed in collaboration with Dr. Robert Buddemeier at the Kansas Geological Survey.
-Those interested in exploring the model can download it on the ‘Modeling erosion and CO2‘ tab, and read about it in our 2010 publication in Global Biogeochemical Cycles.
-Our 2019 publication in Frontiers in Earth Science follows up on this idea by integrating a depositional module to the model.
+Those interested in exploring the model can download it on the ‘Modeling erosion and CO2‘ tab, and read about it in our 2010 article A simple method for estimating the influence of eroding soil profiles on atmospheric CO2. in Global Biogeochemical Cycles.
+Our 2019 publication Distinct Contributions of Eroding and Depositional Profiles to Land-Atmosphere CO2 Exchange in Two Contrasting Forests in Frontiers in Earth Science follows up on this idea by integrating a depositional module to the model.
 We have transformed the model into R to help future-proof it.